strmprivacy/docs/docs/01-overview/03-hla.md

 encrypted with the same encryption key that is linked to the [`keyField`](docs/02-concepts/02-data-contracts/index.md#contracts).

-You can create decrypted streams that contain a subset of the encrypted stream (more specifically, only the events of [data subjects](docs/02-concepts/02-data-contracts/04-data-subjects.md) that provided consent to be used for that purpose), with only those PII fields decrypted that you have requested.
+You can create decrypted streams that contain a subset of the encrypted stream (more specifically, **only** the events of [data subjects](docs/02-concepts/02-data-contracts/04-data-subjects.md) that provided consent for the desired purposes), with only those PII fields decrypted that you have requested.
 It is **not** required to create decrypted streams.

 The algorithm is as follows: